gbgg/appengine-magic/README.md

 The only major drawback is you won't be able to test servlets that talk to each other in the magic server; you'll have to use the devserver for that.

+##### devserver

+To reload servlets in the devserver (or in dev_appserver.sh) go to localhost:8080/_ah_reloadwebapp/.
+You'll get a 404, but it will cause a context reload.
+So you can recompile your code and use this to reload the classes; but note that just evaluating your code isn't enough.